Every Wednesday • 1 p.m.-3:15 p.m. • [Zoom]

 This course is an open workshop for all levels of watercolor artists.
-In alternate weeks, we will have members or guests leading those who choose to join in on in-class projects.
+In alternate weeks, we will have members or guests lead in-class projects.
 Members share what they have learned in workshops or experimental techniques.
-The class has a library of watercolor technique resources, which class members may borrow.
+We will share our paintings and have opportunities to review completed work or work in progress.
+At any of our sessions you are free to work on your own projects if you choose to do so.

 Come and join us in a relaxed, supportive environment to pursue your artistic passions!

-Instructors : Emma Cox, Maggie Giles, Stevie Johnston, Jeff Layton, Joan Lebsack, Joyce Ono, Betty Redmon, Sandy Wessel, and guest instructors
+Instructors/Coordinators: Marion Brockett, Sharon Brown, Emma Cox, Maggie Giles, Barbara Glaeser, Stevie Johnston, Mickey La Casa, Karen Lang, Joan Lebsack, Marsha Linsley, Joyce Ono, Betty Redmon, Mary Sampson, Sandy Wessel and guest instructors

 - Tables have to be set up and taken down each class session.
 You are responsible for setting up your own card table and putting away card or folding table when finished.
 If you can't, help with coffee or attendance sheet and someone else will take care of your table.